 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the RX10 IV comes out slightly ahead of the A6300 (7 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the A6300 comes out slightly ahead of the RX10 IV (9 : 8 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons